igstewart3/TradeMeBrowser/README.md

 Known bugs:

-Changing orientation from portrait to landscape after viewing listings will cause a blank screen to be displayed.
+Changing orientation from portrait to landscape after viewing a category will cause a blank screen to be displayed.

 Viewing an empty category will sometimes leave all listings blank until the application is restarted.